 The Ph.D.
 Dissertation Proposal Approval Process

-At the meeting of the Committee, the student's director is asked to be present to answer any questions the Committee may have.
+- At the Committee meeting, the student's director is asked to be present to answer any questions the Committee may have.
 The proposal may be approved by the Committee either "as is" or on the understanding that small-scale emendations will be made.
-In the latter case, it is the responsibility of the director to communicate the emendations asked for by committee to the student and to ensure that these are made by the student.
+In the latter case, it is the responsibility of the director to communicate the requested emendations to the student and to ensure that these are made by the student.
 Once the emendations have been made to the director's satisfaction, the student should submit the revised proposal to the Ph.D.
-Proposal Committee Chair.
-The Committee may also decide that the proposal requires major reworking and needs to be resubmitted to the Committee after such reworking.
-In this case as well, the director is responsible for conveying the Committee's remarks to the student and ensuring that the required reworking is carried out by the student.
+Proposal Commttee Chair.
+The Committee may also decide that the proposal requires major reworking and needs to be resubmitted to the Committee after reviion.
+In this case as well, the director is responsible for conveying the Committee's remarks to the student and ensuring that the student makes the recommended revisions.
 Once this has been done to the director's satisfaction, the student should forward the revised proposal to the Ph.D.
 Chair who will bring it before the Committee at its next meeting.

 Once the Ph.D.
-Proposal Committee Chair has the student's proposal as approved by the Committee (or revised in accordance with the Committee's comments) as well as the two other, above-mentioned documents, the Chair will write the student a letter (with a copy to the director) officially informing the student that the proposal has been approved by the Committee.
-A copy of that letter will be included in the student's file which the Chair will submit to the STRS Dean at this point.
-The Dean will either approve the proposal as submitted and sign the "Request for Approval Form" or ask for changes in the proposal, communicating the changes in question to the director and the student.
-The director and student will make the changes and resubmit the proposal to the Dean.
+Proposal Committee Chair has the student's proposal as approved by the Committee (or revised in accordance with the Committee's comments) as well as the two required documents listed above, the Chair will write the student a letter officially informing them that the proposal has been approved by the Committee.
+A copy of that letter will be included in the student's file, which the Chair will submit to the STRS Dean.
+The Dean will either approve the proposal as submitted and sign the "Request for Approval Form" or ask for changes, which the Dean will communicate to the director and the student.
+The director and student will make changes and resubmit the proposal to the Dean.

-Once the Dean has signed off on the proposal, the Dean will transmit the student's file to the Office of the Dean of Graduate Studies.
-The Dean of Graduate Studies, in turn, will have the proposal assessed by an evaluator from outside STRS.
-On the basis of that evaluation, the Dean of Graduate Studies will either approve the proposal as submitted or ask that it be revised in minor or major ways and will so inform the student and director.
-If revisions are asked for, they will need to be made by the student in consultation with the director and the revised proposal is then to be resubmitted to the Dean of Graduate Studies who, in all cases, has the final say regarding the approval of the proposal on the part of the University.
+Once the Dean has signed the proposal, he will transmit the student's file to the Office of the Dean of Graduate Studies.
+The Dean of Graduate Studies will have the proposal assessed by an evaluator outside STRS.
+On the basis of that evaluation, the Dean of Graduate Studies will either approve the proposal as submitted or ask that it be revised in minor or major ways, and will so inform the student and director.
+If revisions are necessary, they will need to be made by the student in consultation with the director.
+The revised proposal must then be resubmitted to the Dean of Graduate Studies, who, in all cases, makes the final decision regarding the approval of the proposal.